ranieremenezes/magic-cta-pipe/magicctapipe/scripts/lst1_magic/LST_IRFs/README.md

 python diagnostic.py
 ```

-The IRFs are saved at TARGET_NAME/IRF, while all diagnostic plots will be saved in the directory TARGET_NAME (defined in the config_general.yaml file).
+The IRFs are saved at TARGET_NAME/IRF, while all diagnostic plots will be saved in the directory TARGET_NAME (defined in the config_general.yaml file), and the data for these plots can be found in your working directory.